Driver and Road Tests

-View the rest of this page for a detailed look at road testing, driver testing, and new driver license testing.
+View the rest of this page for a detailed look at road testing, driver testing, and new driver testing.
 If you need more information about all of our Motor Vehicle Services please visit the link below.
 There is also a link for you to schedule a road test or written test.
 Walkins are welcomed.

 Instruction permits are for those who are under the legal driving age, thus they cannot operate a vehicle alone.
 You can acquire an instruction permit once you are 15 years and 6 months old.
 These permits are good for 1 year.
 You must have a legal driver over the age of 21 with you in the vehicle while you operate it.
 This process not only helps a driver learn how to drive but gets them ready and knowledgeable to take the final written and physical driving test for the acquisition of a license.
 When visiting our location to acquire an instruction permit proper documentation will need to be filled out and signed by the permit holder and a parent or legal guardian who will be taking responsibility for the permit holder.

-Here at 1 Stop, we seek to help you with all your driver’s license testing needs.
-Due to this, we can offer you a written test that consists of a multiple-choice 30 question test on a computer.
+Each of our locations offers the driver’s license written test.
+It is a multiple-choice 30-question test on a computer.
 This test is primarily for those who need to acquire a driver’s license and is not currently licensed within another state.
 If you are currently licensed within a different state, Arizona does not require you to take their state exam unless the driver’s license is expired by more than a year.
 If you need to renew your license, regardless of your prior license being from Arizona or not, you will not need to take a state test.
 However, you will have to pay a fee for admission to the test and for acquiring your license.

 The Road/Driving Test consists of 2 parts which will be taken together.
 The first part is a Parking Test which we offer at all 7 of our 3rd Party Motor Vehicle Service Locations.
 In substitute for the Parking Test, a 3 Point Turn Test can be taken which we only offer at our 51 Avenue and Cactus Road location.
 After this test comes to the road test which consists of driving around our location on active streets and has been pre-plotted out by our trained professionals and examiners.
 This test is for those that have passed the written exam, but still, need to pass the driving test to acquire their license.
 If you pass the Parking Test or 3 Point Turn Test and fail the driving on active streets test you may not be required to take the Parking or 3 Point Turn Test again.
 If you have a current driver’s license and are already licensed in another state or are renewing your license you are not required to take this test.